JWPhotoStore/next-photo-store/README.md

 We used EmailJS to implement the contact form.
 Feel free to reach out to us there, or through Github if you have any suggestions or comments!

+### Next.js 13 App Directory (Developer Feature)

+This project uses Next.js version 13.4+, which allows us to take advantage of the /app directory, now that it is finally out of beta.

 ## Known Issues

 ### Stripe Checkout